 Meditation would be a great threat to that economy if there were any danger that masses of people would suddenly become meditators.
 There is, however, little danger of that.
 Meditation, and the inner contentment that comes from it, requires our full attention.
 Few people, these days, give their full attention to anything for long.
 “Distracted from distraction by distraction,” was T. S. Eliot’s wonderfully apt description of this aspect of the modern world.

-While I was working, I would often encountered people who proudly called themselves “multi-taskers.”
+While I was working, I often encountered people who proudly called themselves “multi-taskers.”
 I always strove to be a uni-tasker.
 To do one thing at a time, and do it with my full attention.

 * * *

 I am happy to say that so far, my retirement is going very well.
 I don’t do very much, but what I do, I do intently.
 There is neither too much nor too little time.
 The days pass easily and naturally.
 I have learned many things in my life; learning to meditate, as well as other forms of mindfulness, has been among the most valuable.
-And that value only increases now that I have a lot of time to give to it.
+And that value only increases now that I have a lot of time to engage in it.

 The Spiritual Naturalist Society works to spread awareness of spiritual naturalism as a way of life, develop its thought and practice, and help bring together like-minded practitioners in fellowship.